MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-nlb.md

 ### Set up the hardware VIP for user access

-When the service is deployed, VMM automatically selects a VIP from the reserved range in the static IP address pool, and assigns it to the load-balanced service tier.
+When the service is deployed, VMM automatically selects a VIP from the reserved range in the static IP address pool and assigns it to the load-balanced service tier.
 To enable users to connect to the service, after the service is deployed, you need to determine the VIP and configure a DNS entry for it.

 1. After the service is deployed, select **Fabric** > **Networking** > **Load Balancers**.
 2. Select **Show** > **Service** > **Load Balancer Information for Services** and expand the service to see which VIP is assigned.
 3. Request that the DNS administrator manually create a DNS entry for the VIP.
-The entry should be the name that users will specify to connect to the service.
+The entry must be the name that users will specify to connect to the service.
 For example, servicename.contosol.com.

 ## Next steps